no-day/fp-ts-graph/README.md

     )
   ),

-  // Depending on if the graph was valid option.fold(
+  // Depending if the graph was valid option.fold(
-    // We either print an erroe
+    // We either print an error
     () => console.error("invalid graph!"),

     // Or output the dot file